solita/solita.github.com/_posts/2021-10-09-software-and-projects-as-systems.md

 ## Final words

 The everyday challenge for many software engineers is to remind themselves to take the step back and demand the big picture.

 A common pitfall is when a customer or end user comes to the table with a ready solution.
 It is tempting to take that for granted and trust that "someone" has already asked the "what if" questions.

-The presented thoughts are not groundbreaking, but hopefully a good reminder.
+The presented thoughts are not groundbreaking, but hopefully a good reminder on the world where software engineers send their children...meaning here of course the created software.

 ## Further reading